Park Hang-seo: South Korea U23

-South Korean clubs
+Clubs in South Korea

 In August 2005, Park became the inaugural manager of the newly-formed Gyeongnam FC in the K League.
 Gyeongnam finished fourth in the 2007 K League season, but Park left the team due to internal conflict.

 In December 2007, Park succeeded Huh Jung-moo as the manager of Jeonnam Dragons.
 The team finished as the runners-up of the 2008 League Cup and sixth in the 2009 K League.
 He later resigned due to poor performances in the 2010 season.

 From 2012 to 2015, Park managed the military team Sangju Sangmu in South Korea.
 Under his guidance, his squad won the country's second-division league, K League Challenge, in 2013 and 2015.
 He left the team after his contract expired after the 2015 season.

 In 2017, Park was appointed manager of Changwon City, a third-division team.
 Changwon won the 2017 Korea National League Championship, and he was named the tournament's best manager.